Infeligo/ecomm/integration-client/README.md

 ## How to use

-Launch launcher, modify config.properties if needed
+Get dependencies, modify config.properties if needed, add config folder to classpath, launch Main